-3.8.1.
+3.8.2.
 Widgets

 Android defines a component type and corresponding API and lifecycle that allows applications to expose an "AppWidget" to the end user [Resources, 18].
-The Android Open Source reference release includes a Launcher application that includes user interface affordances allowing the user to add, view, and remove AppWidgets from the home screen.
+Device implementations that support embedding widgets on the home screen MUST meet the following requirements and declare support for platform feature android.software.app_widgets.

-Device implementations MAY substitute an alternative to the reference Launcher (i.e. home screen).
-Alternative Launchers SHOULD include built-in support for AppWidgets, and expose user interface affordances to add, configure, view, and remove AppWidgets directly within the Launcher.
-Alternative Launchers MAY omit these user interface elements; however, if they are omitted, the device implementation MUST provide a separate application accessible from the Launcher that allows users to add, configure, view, and remove AppWidgets.

-Device implementations MUST be capable of rendering widgets that are $4 \times 4$ in the standard grid size.
-(See the App Widget Design Guidelines in the Android SDK documentation [Resources, 18] for details.
+- Device launchers MUST include built-in support for AppWidgets, and expose user interface affordances to add, configure, view, and remove AppWidgets directly within the Launcher. - Device implementations MUST be capable of rendering widgets that are 4 x 4 in the standard grid size.
+(See the App Widget Design Guidelines in the Android SDK documentation [Resources, 18] for details. - Device implementations that include support for lock screen MUST support application widgets on the lock screen.

-3.8.2.
+3.8.3.
 Notifications